AnthoniusHendriyanto/auth-service/README.md

 ---

 ## Upcoming Improvements
-1. More admin dashboard features (e.g., viewing specific user sessions).
-2. Deployment to a cloud provider like GCP (e.g., Cloud Run, Cloud SQL, Secret Manager).
+1. Deployment to a cloud provider like GCP (e.g., Cloud Run, Cloud SQL, Secret Manager).
-3. A scheduled job (e.g., Cloud Scheduler) for cleaning up expired tokens from the database.
+2. A scheduled job (e.g., Cloud Scheduler) for cleaning up expired tokens from the database.

 ---